cfpb/hmda-platform-ui/state_shape.md

 All app state is found in the store at `state.app` `state.routing` is reserved for react-router state management

-For details on how state is manageed and updated, see `./src/js/reducers/index.js`
+For details on how state is managed and updated, see `./src/js/reducers/index.js`

 The following are all separately modeled pieces of state, by key: